 The program provides unique opportunities for residents to learn about various models of care and receive personalized mentoring in career exploration.
-The UCSD Primary Care Pathway fosters a community of outstanding general internists among residents and faculty.
+The pathway fosters a community of outstanding general internists among residents and faculty.

 Applications for the Primary Care Pathway occur immediately after the match, for participation in all three years of training, and again during the fall of the PGY-1 year for additional residents who decide to join for the PGY-2 and PGY-3 years.